 3 Credits.
 Spring only.
 This lecture class is a continuation of HIT 201 with emphasis on management of health information departments, record completion, record retention, release of information, indexes, and registers.
-This course
+This course also covers regulatory requirements regarding confidentiality, HIPAA, and the electronic health record.
+(PR: HIT 201)

-HIT 205 - ICD-10 CM Diagnostic Coding.
+HIT 205 - ICD-10 CM Diagnostic Coding I.

 3 Credits.
-This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
-The focus is on rules, conventions, and instructions in ICD-10 CM, as well as chapter-specific guidelines.
-The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings is addressed.
-Proper code assignment and impact on MS-DRGs and reimbursement are discussed.
-Coding scenarios are utilized to determine sequencing and optimization.
+This course introduces the student to the ICD-10-CM and ICD-10-PCS coding/ classification systems with an emphasis on the current tables to assign diagnosis and procedure codes.
+Coding characteristics, conventions, and guidelines will be applied in identifying diagnosis and procedure codes.
+Reimbursement systems such as DRGs are covered.
+Coding scenarios will also be utilized to determine sequencing and optimization techniques.
 (PR: BIOL 257/259 and AH 151)